Jeshibu/PlayniteExtensionsFeatures/README.md

 [^a]: Reads local client files.
 Requires you to start up the client to add new games.
 [^b]: Only Oculus Rift titles.
 This excludes native Oculus Quest (2) or Oculus Go titles.
+[^c]: Manual installation only: you are pointed to a download URL and can link the game to an installation folder once you've installed it.
+[^d]: Only the ones downloadable from the website (so excluding keys for Steam or other services)

 ## Official metadata support